 According to the American Parkinson's Disease Association, over 1.5 million people in the United States suffer from this disease.
 Parkinson's disease is more prevalent in people over 60 years of age, and the incidence and prevalence of this disease is expected to increase as the average age of the population increases.
-In 2004, approximately \$2.5 billion was spent on drug therapy worldwide to treat Parkinson's disease.
+In 2005, approximately \$2.8 billion was spent on drug therapy worldwide to treat Parkinson's disease.
+Parkinson's disease patients are currently treated with dopamine replacement therapies such as levodopa, commonly referred to as L-dopa, which is metabolized to dopamine, and dopamine agonists, which are molecules that mimic the action of dopamine.
+These therapies are relatively effective in controlling the symptoms of the disease in most patients and the use of these agents normally is required throughout the course of the disease.